How to Plant in Pots

 Caring for your pot plants

 The frequency of watering is dependent on the plant varieties selected however as a general rule most plants like to be kept in moist soil, not wet but damp.
 You can assess the moisture level of the soil by lightly scrapping back the top layer.
 If the soil underneath is dry then the pot needs watering.
 When watering make sure the water absorbs fully into the soil so you know it’s reaching the root ball of the plant.
-If you can we always recommend installing a timer operated irrigation system – this takes all the guess work.
+If you can we always recommend installing a timer operated irrigation system – this takes out all the guess work.